Mariko-eng/Git-Explained/README.md

 Other commands

-git status - for tracking ststus of files, new, deleted and modified files git add . - Tells git to track all the changes and making them ready to committed
+git status - for tracking ststus of files, new, deleted and modified files

+git add . - Tells git to track all the changes and making them ready to committed

+git commit -m "From Local Machine"

+git push origin main
+(main is the branch to push to, origin refers to remoe location)

+git branch - Listing all branches

+git checkout -b feature-new  - Creating a new branch

+get checkout 'branchname' - Switching between available branches